jacobhal/restful-stock-api/README.md

 ### `python app.py`

 Run the server locally for testing purposes.
+You should use heroku local over this.

 ### `source venv/bin/activate`